SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

      - Return the range (0 to x.high)
      - Range
    * - x.valueRange
-     - Return the range (x.minValue downto x.maxValue).
-Note can't be used for value which overflow the JVM Int capacity.
+     - Return the range of minimum to maximum x values, interpreted as an unsigned integer (0 to 2 \*\* width - 1).
      - Range
    * - x.high
      - Return the index of the MSB (highest allowed index for Bits)